sabahat-immad/GitRepositoriesApiTask/README.md

 ## About this project:

-* Its a single activity app that uses Git REST Api(https://api.github.com) to fetch the public repositories of any selected git user.
+* An app that uses Git REST Api(https://api.github.com) to fetch the public repositories of any selected git user.
 It shows the list of repositories of the selected git user in a RecyclerView, then gets the "last commit" data for each git repository asynchronously and updates the list (RecyclerView).

 * The App has Clean Architecture, follows MVVM pattern and TDD(Test Driven Development).